Catfish

 Soft launch

-"Self-launch is the opposite, not exact opposite, but yeah, pretty much.
+"Soft-launch is the opposite, not exact opposite, but yeah, pretty much.
 It's when you're announcing something, but not full-on, in a low-key way, I would say.
 You're basically inferring, you know, whatever you're announcing.
-You're not straight-up saying it, so for example, let's say someone wants to self-launch their relationship.
+You're not straight-up saying it, so for example, let's say someone wants to soft-launch their relationship.
 They wouldn't post a picture of them and their significant other.
 They maybe might post a date they were on, with maybe just a figure showing, or not even the full person showing.
-An example would be, oh my god, I can't wait to self-launch my relationship with David tomorrow."
+An example would be, oh my god, I can't wait to soft-launch my relationship with David tomorrow."

 Soft launch